-The funding survey includes state and local tax revenues appropriated to colleges and universities and for other higher education-related operating expenses, other funds such as earnings from state-funded endowments used for operating purposes, earmarked revenues such as from lotteries used for operating purposes, so-called "educational enhancement funds" and tuition and fees revenues for 2018-19.
+The funding survey includes state and local tax revenues appropriated to colleges and universities and for other higher education-related operating expenses, other funds such as earnings from state-funded endowments used for operating purposes, earmarked revenues such as from lotteries used for operating purposes, so-called "educational enhancement funds" and tuition and fees revenues for 2021-22.
 Those tuition and fee revenues mandated or used for debt service, and thus not available to support operating expenses, are identified separately.
-Federal "pass through" funds are not included.
+Federal "pass through" funds, such as the CARES (Coronavirus Aid, Relief, and Economic Security) Act funding, are not included.
 State "Maintenance of Effort" (MOE) funds, however, are to be included.